spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 3. Right parietal
 4. Left parietal
 5. Occipital
-6. Left temporal, including the root of the zygomatic process from the left side
+6. Left temporal, including the root of the zygomatic process
-7. Right temporal, including the root of thez ygomatic process from the right side
+7. Right temporal, including the root of thez ygomatic process
 8. Left sphenoid
 9. Right sphenoid
-10. Left zygoma
+10. Left zygomatic bone
-11. Right zygoma
+11. Right zygomatic bone
 12. Palatal process of the left maxilla
 13. Palatal proces of the right maxilla